firebase/FirebaseUI-Android/auth/README.md

     RC_SIGN_IN);
 ```

-If a terms of service URLb and privacy policy URL are required:
+If a terms of service URL and privacy policy URL are required:

 ```java
 startActivityForResult(